JMcGrath2025/DeepLabCut-Region-of-Interest-GUI/README.md

       4. Then click "Process Details" to process the whole batch of details.
       5. Save the output to a CSV file using the file dialog popup.
          ![Process Multiple](https://github.com/user-attachments/assets/6fe435f1-881c-48ec-99ce-e7ac8697ac2a)

+### Plotting

+This part of the program can show a graph very quickly using the details selected through using the program.

+1. Follow steps 1-6 in the instructions for tracking time spent in ROIs selecting the details like the video segment, and ROI's
+2. Click the "Plot" button
+3. In the popup click the body part that you would like to plot
+4. In the next popup click the checkboxes to determine what will be shown in the plot
+   A. Select "Show Bounding Box" to show the total area in pixels the points take up.
+   B. Select "Show ROIs" to show the ROIs on the plot
+   C. Select "Show Area Under Curve (AUC)" to show the area under curve on the plot
+   D. Select "Square Graph" to show the data in a square aspect ratio instead of rectangular
+   E. Select "Plot Over Video" to plot the data over the video
+   C. Select "Zoom In" to zoom in on the plotted data on the video (Zoom Radius is the radius from the middle of the points)
+5. Click on "Apply" to see the plot popup window
+6. Click download to download a picture of the plot

+### Pathing

+This part of the program is simply a way to show the path an animal takes using the DeepLabCut tracking data

+1. Follow steps 1-3 in the first set of instructions
+2. Select the segment of the video you would like to view the pathing of
+3. Click the "Pathing" button
+4. Select one or more of the body parts to show the pathing of
+5. Use the "D" key to move the move the slideshow forward
+6. Use the "A" key to move the slideshow backwards
+7. Use the space bar to pause the slideshow